Please note that by continuing to use this site you consent to the terms of our

 The Patches and Vulnerabilities pages under Software Management are populated if a vulnerability assessment has been created in a protection plan and run at least once.

 The Reports page lists a number of topics for which reports can be generated, including Alerts, Detected threats, Discovered machines, Existing vulnerabilities and Patch management summary.
 Clicking on a report name opens up a details page for that item.
 The Alerts report page, for example, contains panels showing 5 latest alerts, Active alerts summary, Historical alerts summary, Active alerts details, and Alerts history.
 Coloured alert icons and doughnut charts serve to subtly highlight the most important items.
-As with other pages of the console, the columns in these panels can be customised.
+As with other pages of the console, the Reports page can be customised.

 Under Settings/Protection, you can set the schedule for protection definitions updates, and enable the Remote Connection function.
 The Agents page allows you to see the version of the endpoint agent installed on each client, and update this if necessary.
 If any devices are running outdated agents, an alert will be shown in the Settings/Agents entry in the menu panel of the console.
 This makes clear that you need to take action.

 Installation files in .exe format can be downloaded by going to the Devices page and clicking the Add button.
 There are separate installers for Windows clients and Windows servers.
 The installer file can be run manually, via a systems management product, or using an AD script.
 Remote push installation is also possible if you set up a relay device in your LAN.
 By manually executing the .exe installer, you can also create .mst and .msi files for unattended installation.
 After performing a local installation on a client PC, you have to click Register the machine in the client window.
-You then need to log on to the management console from the client PC, find the device’s entry, and click Enable Protection.
-You will need to check that the machine has been assigned a protection plan (in addition to the backup plan).
+You then need to log on to the management console from the client PC, find the device’s entry, and apply a protection plan.

 The user interface on protected endpoints consists of a System Tray icon and a small information window.
 Here you can see the status of the real-time malware protection, and date/time of the next scheduled backup.
-No other functionality is made available to users.
+Settings for backup encryption and proxy server can also be changed here.
+Users can scan a folder or file for malware by right-clicking it in Windows File Explorer.

 Malware detection scenario